SuperDiodo/ur_ros_rtde/README.md

     ```
 6. Run test:

     **WARNING**!
 If everything was successfully configured the robot will start moving!

-    Send to the robot MoveL commands with respect to the actual pose.
-It will move +10 cm on X axis, then -20 cm on X axis and finally +10 on X axis again.
-After each movement the actual pose will be printed in output.
+Check for possible collisions in the environment considering that in `test_command_server` MoveL commands are sent to the robot.
+Starting from the actual pose it will move +10 cm on X axis, then -20 cm on X axis and finally +10 on X axis again.

     ```bash
     # type in a new terminal
     ros2 run ur_ros_rtde test_command_server
     ```